andrewssobral/ostd/README.md

 Problems or Questions
 ---------------------
-If you have any problems or questions, please contact the author: Andrews Sobral (andrewssobral@gmail.com)
+If you have any problems or questions, please contact the author: Andrews Sobral (andrewssobral at gmail dot com)